trappeur1975/ocs_projet8_todolist/README.md

 4.  __[Test ](#Test)__
 4.  __[Documentation ](#Documentation)__

 # Deliverables
 1. Instructions for installing the project (in this README.md file)
 2. Issues on the GitHub repository
-3. The application coverage test.
-To access it, here is the path "tests > coverageTests" and display the "index.html" page in your browser
-4. In a "docs" folder at the root of the project:
+3. In a "docs" folder at the root of the project:
-    1. Document explaining how to contribute to the project (markdown “.md” file)
+    1. Document explaining how to contribute to the project (file "contribution.md")
     2. Technical documentation concerning the implementation of authentication (file in PDF format)
         * understand which file(s) need to be modified and why
         * how authentication works and where users are stored
+    3. The application coverage test.
+To access it, here is the path "docs > coverageTests" and display the "index.html" page in your browser
-    3. The code quality and performance audit report
+    4. The code quality and performance audit report
         * detail the quality process to be used as well as the rules to be respected.

 # Minimum server configuration